katharinaost/latin-frequencies/README.md

 ![Excel output](https://i.imgur.com/rYAt8Ni.png)

  ### Arguments
-* path: Path of a file or folder to process (obligatory).
+* filename/folder: Path of a file or folder to process (obligatory).
 * __--stopwords__=filename: Path of a textfile containing a list of stop words (one entry per line).
 If not supplied, the default stop-word list of the spaCy model is used.
 Point this to an empty file, if you don't want to use any stop words.
 * __--output__=filename: Where to store the output.
 If not supplied, output will be printed to stdout.
 * __--output_type__=excel/csv: What kind of output to generate.
 Only applies if --output is specified, defaults to "csv".
 * __--coverage__=n: Lists the most common lemmata in descending order until at least "n" percent of vocabulary coverage is achieved.
 Takes precedence over --top.
 * __--top__=n: Lists the "n" most frequent lemmata.
-If neither --coverage or --top are supplied, all lemmata are listed.
+If neither --coverage nor --top are supplied, all lemmata are listed.